DrUsagi/Colorful-Bionic/README.md

 1. Open a PDF in the Zotero reader.
 2. The PDF will be displayed in bionic reading mode by default.
-3. To toggle bionic reading mode, use the `View` menu in the top menu bar.
+3. To toggle bionic reading mode and other features, use the `View` menu in the top menu bar or the BIO button in the toolbar.
+4. You can highlight verbs and nouns in different colors to enhance comprehension.

 ## 🔧 Development